Why Japan Does Whiskey Bars Better Than Anyone

 Japanese alcohol drinks barrels

-Surprising as it might sound, a Japanese single malt found its way into the list of the best whiskeys in the world.
-And while you might express surprise, those in the know would argue that this was long time coming.
-Japanese whiskey burst onto the global scene in the year 2015 when the Yamazaki Single Malt Sherry Cask 2013 was named as the best whiskey in the world by Jim Murray’s Whiskey Bible.
+It may come as a surprise, but a Japanese single malt has made its way onto the list of the world’s best whiskeys.
+While this might raise some eyebrows, whiskey aficionados would argue that it was only a matter of time.
+Japanese whiskey first gained international recognition in 2015 when the Yamazaki Single Malt Sherry Cask 2013 was crowned the best whiskey in the world by Jim Murray’s Whiskey Bible.

 Another reason why Japan does whiskey bars better than the rest is because the Japanese pay a great deal of attention to what lies inside the glass.
 From the size and shape of the ice cubes to the gentle warming of the glass, the precise pouring action of bartenders to their perfect attire, from soft lighting to refreshing piano music, the attention to detail is phenomenal.
 It is this attention to detail that makes the local whiskey so unique, so savory, so art-like.